summea/calendar-event-form/README.md

 - Google Apps Script

 ## Notes
-This program was originally meant to be run on Google Apps Script platform.
+This program was originally meant to be run on the Google Apps Script platform.
 Because a lot of the code is written with HTML and JavaScript, however, it might be possible to adapt this code for another environment in the future.